EntaiWang99/BPC_JRCSP/ReadMe.txt

-Datasets and computation results for the joint rolling stock and crew scheduling in urban rail networks
+Datasets and computation results for the Joint Rolling Stock and Crew Scheduling with Multi-train Composition in Urban Rail Network

 Authors: Entai Wang, Lixing Yang, Yossiri Adulyasak, Jean-Francois Cordeau, Ziyou Gao